J4Numbers/codeandstuff-discord-bot/README.md

 ## How to use

+The bot will respond on a few events:

+* When someone new joins your server
+* When someone inputs a `!cas register` command in a specified channel
+* When someone inputs a `!cas debug` command

 ## How to install

 > This section is for people who would like to run the bot on their own